Seneca Lake

 Mark with a nice Seneca Salmon

-Lake trout fishing ran the gamut from fair to good here in 2024.
-We consistently found fish, but getting them to bite was another issue!
-Landlocked salmon fishing has remained reasonably good despite the lamprey issues of the past few years.
-Good numbers of young salmon are around!
-For some reason, they tend to do better than brown trout in avoiding getting killed by the eel-like creatures.
-Brown trout numbers are on the rebound and some large fish were taken here in 2024.
+Lake trout fishing for us was very good to downright excellent in 2025.
+We had some stellar fishing with some good sized fish, although most ran in the low-to-mid-20s inch range.
+Good numbers of young salmon are around and there are also some beasts in this lake!
+For some reason, they tend to do better than brown trout in avoiding getting killed by lampreys.
+Brown trout numbers are on the rebound and some large fish were taken here in 2024 and 2025.
 Rainbows also really seem to rebounding here since the lamprey population has been under some control.

 Round gobies were confirmed here in 2023 and their numbers are expanding rapidly.
 Numerous classes of gobies were found.